ShayyP/Graphics-2-Coursework/README.txt

 Gamepad controls:
 Left stick - Move
 Right stick - Look around
+Right bumper/shoulder - Increase speed
+Left bumper/shoulder - Decrease speed
 A - Toggle freecam (detach/attach camera from plane) Right trigger - Destroy object, ray target is centre of the screen X - Toggle rendering of bounding volumes
-Y - Switch to keyboard and mouse input;
+Y - Switch to keyboard and mouse input

 Basic instructions:
 When the player controlled plane collides with another object or the terrain, the simulation pauses and freecam is enabled automatically.
+Picking objects destroys them so that they cannot be collided with.